 - chalkboard

 - chalk (different colours)

 - flip chart paper

 - permanent markers (various colours)

 - Prestik/tape

 - watch or cell phone for time-keeping

-- Educator Resource 7.4.1: Jigsaw instructions and reading assignments (Resource 1 in your learners' books)
+- Educator Resource 7.4.1: Jigsaw instructions and reading assignments (Resource 7.4.1 in your learners' books)

 - Educator Resource 7.4.2: Asking Sis Dolly about puberty

-- Reading 7.4.1: Puberty Expect big changes (Reading 1 in your learners' books)
+- Reading 7.4.1: Puberty Expect big changes (Reading 7.4.1 in your learners' books)

-- Worksheet 7.4.1: Pre-pubescent human figure (Worksheet 1(A) and (B) in your learners' books)
+- Worksheet 7.4.1: Pre-pubescent human figure (Worksheet 7.4.1(A) and (B) in your learners' books)

-- 1. Please refer to Pages 4-6 in this guide for a comprehensive glossary of terms that defines all the new concepts used in all the Grade 7 SLPs. - 2.
+- 1. Please refer to the front of this guide for a comprehensive glossary of terms that defines all the new concepts used in all the Grade 7 SLPs. - 2.
 Study the lesson plan to ensure that you understand the content, methodology and the time allocated for the lesson. - 3.
 Make a large version of Resource 7.4.1: Jigsaw instructions and reading assignments, on the board or a sheet of poster-sized paper.